timglabisch/code_of_conduct/README.md

 We believe that ignoring any kind of social statements is the best way avoid non technical conflicts between collaborators.

-### discuss or debate the idea, not the person.
+### discuss or debate the idea, not a collaborator.
-Any kind of personal attacks is *NOT ALLOWED*.
+Any kind of personal attack is *NOT ALLOWED*.
 It's fine to not agree with a collaborator.
-It's *NOT ALLOWED* to note *ANY* kind of social opinion of ANY collaborator.
+It's *NOT ALLOWED* to note *ANY* kind of social opinion to ANY collaborator.
-Argue for and against an idea is a constructive contribution and *MUST NOT* contain any social opinion.
+Argue for and against an idea is a constructive contribution but *MUST NOT* contain any social opinion.

 ### discuss or debate the technology around project, nothing more.